mizrael/BlazorCanvas/readme.md

 - [Example8](https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example8) shows how to use a FSM to control animations and move the character on the screen
 - [Example9](https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example9) refactors the code and introduces the Scene Graph
 - [Example10](https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example10) adds the Assets Resolver
+- [Example11](https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example11) shows how to do collision detection

 ### Tutorials